What is a Community Foundation?

 What is a fund?

-The Foundation consists of a collection of separate funds, each with its own donors and charitable purposes.
-In a sense, the funds act as individual foundations, except that administration, investment management, program support and trustee oversight are shared by all donors at the Foundation; thus, significantly reducing costs.
+The Community Foundation consists of a collection of separate funds, each with its own donors and charitable purposes.
+In a sense, the funds act as individual foundations, except that administration, investment management, program support and trustee oversight are shared by all donors at the Community Foundation; thus, significantly reducing costs.

 What is the difference between an endowed and non-endowed fund?